Kånken: A history

 Until then, Kånken was only available in a few colours.
 In 2008, just in time for Kånken’s 30th birthday, a bold new spectrum was introduced.
 The colours breathed personality and individuality to the backpack, but it was Martin’s wife who spotted a gap in the new palette.
 Where was the pink?

-From 2010 to 2017, sales of Kånken grew tenfold.
-The strategy of staying true to its unique and simple design propelled the backpack – and Fjällräven – to global brand status.
-It was during this time also that the Swedish Society of Crafts and Design designated Kånken a piece of utility art.
+Staying true to its unique and simple design propelled the backpack to global brand status in pop culture.
+The Swedish Society of Crafts and Design have even designated Kånken a piece of utility art.
 It now has protection under copyright law.

-In 2019, the Kånken Art series was launched alongside the Arctic Fox Initiative, Fjällräven’s fund for non-profit organisations that protect the environment or encourage people to get into nature.
-Each year a different Swedish artist uses the backpack as their canvas to express their relationship with nature and a portion of every sale goes to the Arctic Fox Initiative.
+The Kånken Art series was launched alongside the Arctic Fox Initiative, our fund for non-profit organisations that protect the environment or encourage people to get into nature.
+Each year a different artist uses the backpack as their canvas to express their relationship with nature.
+The latest iteration, Kånken Art ’23 by Mander explores nature through the bold and energetic lens of 1980s skateboard culture.
+A portion of every sale goes to the Arctic Fox Initiative.

 My Kånken, my way